Dana Strum: 2007–present: Vince Neil band

 In 2007, Dana Strum joined Vince Neil's solo band as the bass player.
 The decision to recruit Strum was made at Jeff Blando's suggestion, who was tasked with assembling a backing band for Neil.
-Although the idea was innitially met with mixed feelings from the Neil's management team, they eventually agreed to the addition of Strum.The band, which includes Strum on bass, Jeff Blando on guitar and Will Hunt on drums, who later was replaced by Zoltan Chaney, has been touring and playing various venues such as casinos, theaters and music festivals ever since.
+Although the idea was initially met with mixed feelings from the Neil's management team, they eventually agreed to the addition of Strum.
+The band, which includes Strum on bass, Jeff Blando on guitar and Will Hunt on drums, who later was replaced by Zoltan Chaney, has been touring and playing various venues such as casinos, theaters and music festivals ever since.
 The band's setlist usually includes a mix of Mötley Crüe songs, songs from Vince Neil's solo albums and some covers.

 Strum also co-engineered and played bass on Vince Neil's third solo album, Tattoos & Tequila, released via Frontiers Records and Eleven Seven Music in June 2010.
 Recorded in the winter of 2009, the album included two new songs: "Tattoos & Tequila" that was also released as a music video, and "Another Bad Day", both produced by Marti Frederiksen (Aerosmith, Ozzy Osbourne, Def Leppard), along with classic rock songs that had influenced Vince Neil throughout his musical career.
 The cover songs were produced by Neil and Jack Blades (Damn Yankees, Night Ranger).